 You may already be familiar with unsecured loans, but just in case you aren't, you can learn more about unsecured loans here.
 In short, they are personal loans that don't require collateral.
 However, they offer less money than secured loans, for a shorter amount of time, with higher repayment rates and higher interest.

-There are actually several types of unsecured loans on the market being offered by various lending entities right now, so this article is meant to take a closer look at each option and offer more information about them.
+There are actually several types of unsecured loans on the market being offered by various lenders right now, so this article is meant to take a closer look at each option and offer more information about them.
 If you were considering applying for an unsecured personal loan, but were asking yourself "Are unsecured loans worth it?" here are the options that are currently available, so you can decide for yourself.

 Payday loans, as the name suggests, are unsecured personal cash loans that one gets until the next time they get paid.
 Payday loans aren't offered by traditional financial institutions such as banks, but rather by third-party companies.
-The benefit lies in the ease of access, which is convenient when you need urgent help, but the interest is extremely high, as is the transaction fee, so it may not be worth it for everyone.
+The benefit lies in the ease of access, which is convenient when you need urgent help, but the interest is extremely high, as is the transaction fee, so it may not be cost effective for everyone.

 Peer to peer loans